-Selmet’s F006 wastewater treatment sludge delisting will remain in effect only as long as Selmet maintains the same operating conditions and chemicals described in the delisting petition.
-If Selmet makes any changes to the process, they must notify DEQ of the change within 30 days and handle the waste generated after the process change as hazardous waste until DEQ is able to confirm in writing that the wastewater treatment sludge continues to meet the conditions described in the 2018 delisting.
+Selmet’s F006 wastewater treatment sludge delisting will remain in effect only as long as Selmet maintains the same operating conditions generating the identified waste streams described in the delisting petition.
+If Selmet makes any changes to the process, they must handle the waste generated after the process change as hazardous waste until DEQ is able to confirm in writing the wastewater treatment sludge continues to meet the conditions described in the 2018 delisting.
+Selmet must also notify DEQ of this change within 30 days.